symbol/symbol-docs/source/guides/transaction/debugging-transactions.rst

 The new Catapult REST API works differently, being *asynchronous*.
 When a user announces a transaction through the API, it always returns an OK.

-To know the status of the transaction, which can be OK or `Failure </api.html#tag/Websockets>`_, you have to:
+To know the status of the transaction, which can be OK or :doc:`Failure <../../api/status-errors>`, you have to:

 a) Check the status via API endpoint.
 b) Listen to the different :doc:`WebSocket<../../api/websockets>` channels.